Your new HP Elitebook

 Locating the networked or personal printer you wish to use can be found in the following two items.

 Optional - Connecting to the network from off campus

-To access WSU network drives, printers and software that runs on the KeyServer you must establish a virtual private network (VPN) connection.
+To access WSU network drives, printers and certain web-based software from off campus you must establish a virtual private network (VPN) connection.
 We use Cisco AnyConnect to connect to the WSU network from off campus.

 The network drives require running the Map network drive script after you have connected via VPN.

 Addressing security threats and managing risk is a vital part of our eWarrior program and extensive documentation can be found here to educate yourself on the many measures that can be taken to prevent data breaches or spread of harmful viruses and malware.

 - Information Security siteWSU's digital security information and policies that are pertinent to WSU employees.

 - Know where to store your data.
 This site that explains the different types of data you may have access to and the appropriate spaces where each type should be stored.

 - Know your data.
 This link takes you directly to our site on governing laws and policies that relate to data.